PREMIUM CARD COMPARISON - THE FINE PRINT

 The premium credit cards bring us many benefits, some of which we may not be aware.
 We generally focus on sign-up bonuses, earnings or cash-back rates, and the privileges that status brings.
 The additional benefits these cards bring can be significant, can save significant dollars, and in general can make our lives easier.

-In our humble opinion, Chase Sapphire Reserve seems the best option when paying for travel due to extensive travel accident insurance and emergency evacuation and transport.
+In my humble opinion, Chase Sapphire Reserve seems the best option when paying for travel due to extensive travel accident insurance and emergency evacuation and transport.
 However, another card might be better for a particular purchase.